imrafaelmerino/json-values/README.md

 from **Rich Hickey**. **json-values** is _functional_ because you can take advantage of immutable data structures to represent a Json.

 * **Data over abstraction**.
 The API is declarative and data-centric.
-You only need values and functions to manipulate them and not fancy abstractions, long enterprise names, setters or complex DSLs, just values and functions to manipulate them in a declarative way.
-[Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates on this point.
+You only need values and functions to manipulate them and not fancy abstractions, long enterprise names, setters or complex DSLs.[Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates on this point.

 * _It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures_. —Alan Perlis.